pschaus/LINFO1121/source/part1/ex1.rst

     Note rigolote: Java recommande d'utiliser Deque à la place de Stack.
     "Qu'est-ce que ça change?" est une bonne question à poser aux étudiants.

-Exercise 1.1.4 (Inginious: Implement a stack with two queues)
+Exercise 1.1.4 (INGInious: Implement a stack with two queues)
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 How do you implement the abstract data type *stack* using two *queues*?
 In particular, describe how the `push` and `pop` methods work in this case.

-As an example, specify the state of each of the two queues after stacking the integers `1 2 3` from an initially empty stack.
+As an example, specify the state of each of the two queues after pushing the integers `1 2 3` onto an initially empty stack.
 Describe what happens next when the `pop` operation is performed.

-What is the time complexity of these methods if we assume that each `queue` and `dequeue` operation operations are executed in constant time?
+What is the time complexity of these methods if we assume that each `enqueue` and `dequeue` operation is executed in constant time?

 Is this implementation of a stack efficient (for :math:`n` operations) compared to the other implementations presented in the reference book?

-Once you have imagined your solution on paper, you can solve the corresponding Inginious task `StackWithTwoQueues <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_StackWithTwoQueues>`_ .
+Once you have imagined your solution on paper, you can solve the corresponding INGInious task `StackWithTwoQueues <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_StackWithTwoQueues>`_.

 .. answer::